samusyrjanen/gentrification-project/doc/REPORT.md

 After some back and forth, the team settled with producing a minimum viable product with either one or two data sets.
 It'd be much easier to add more data sets later once there's something working to improve upon.
+During initial exploratory data analysis, a data set describing historical income levels per person and a data set describing two room apartment square meter prices, both partitioned by postal code area, were selected to be a starting point.

 ## And Towards a Production Quality Delivery